 Sadists show an overall lack of empathy, an internal motivation to harm others, and can be quickly identified in incidents of bullying and coercion.
-Sadists hurt others emotionally, mentally, or physically and enjoy chipping away at one’s self-esteem and confidence.
+They hurt others emotionally, mentally, or physically and enjoy chipping away at a person’s self-esteem and confidence.
 Thankfully, it is fairly easy to spot and avoid getting involved with a sadist.

 Although sadists are everywhere amongst us, they thankfully can be spotted and avoided fairly easily.
 Keep a general lookout for those who are malicious and spiteful, who lack empathy, and who manipulate and scheme for pure personal enjoyment.